 Now obviously, their local algorithm interestingly scales from a shoe shop in Kazakhstan to the Plaza Hotel in New York City, right?
 The Plaza Hotel in New York City has a ton of web links, a ton of web content, a ton of reviews, professional and amateur, whereas the shoe store in Kazakhstan, a shoemaker in Kazakhstan has none of that.

-So for that low, kind of, you know, the low signal area, citation count becomes a ranking factor.
+For that low signal area, citation count becomes a ranking factor.
 Now as you move into higher signals, more reviews, etc., it doesn’t change its value to Google.
 It’s just that there’s so many other things that they can count.
 So these days, it’s important to have it generally consistent but it isn’t as important as it used to be, I guess.

 2. Have you used call tracking numbers before in any of your work?